peterszerzo/talks/2018-02-take-your-framework-dancing/talk.md

 --

-* It is not just for the DOM
+* It runs anywhere you like

 --

-* It can run anywhere you like
+* Every know and then, it likes to go for a dance 💃 🕺

 ---